gabrielemariotti/cardslib/doc/EXPAND.md

 ```

-How to enable expand/collapse action by clicking on the Thumbnail.
+How to enable expand/collapse action by clicking on the image on Thumbnail.

 ``` java
    public class CustomThumbnail extends CardThumbnail{